sfstpala/jazz/readme.md

 This is a web-app that provides a piano-style keyboard connected to the server's [PC speaker](http://en.wikipedia.org/wiki/PC_speaker).

+## Installation

+You can install the latest release from the Python package index:

+    pip3.4 install devbliss-jazz

 ## Setup

 To make Jazz work: